Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Summary

 \section{Summary}

 In this paper, we present multiwavelength follow-up observations of the nearby bright apparent one-off FRB~20250316A, including radio observations with FAST, X-ray observations with EP and \textit{Chandra}, and optical observations with WFST and SVOM/VT.
-The non-detection of pulses with the FAST radio telescope suggests that this burst is different from the current repeating FRB sample, likely a one-off event.
-The EP-WXT obtained the first upper limit of $7.2\times 10^{-12}\,\rm\,erg\,cm^{-2}\,s^{-1}$ at just 3.5 hours post-burst, followed by the EP-FXT achieving a much deeper limit of $ 3.4\times 10^{-14}$ $\rm erg\,cm^{-2}\,s^{-1}$ at 1.4 days after the FRB.
-The subsequent \textit{Chandra} observations, 11 days post-burst, established the most constraining upper limit on the flux of $7.6\times 10^{-15}$ $\rm erg\,cm^{-2}\,s^{-1}$, corresponding to an X-ray luminosity upper limit of $\sim 10^{39}$ $\rm erg\,s^{-1}$ in the 0.5--10 keV band, lower than most ULXs.
-These results place one of the most stringent limits on persistent X-ray emission from a non-repeating FRB, disfavoring the association of FRBs with ULXs and providing critical constraints for theoretical models of FRB progenitors and emission processes.
+The non-detection of pulses with the FAST radio telescope indicates that \RE{the predicted rate of well-studied repeating FRBs at the FAST limiting fluence is $2$–$8$ orders of magnitude higher than FAST’s 3$\sigma$ upper limit, and that the effective FRB rate at the CHIME limiting fluence is lower than the rates of all known repeating FRBs.} These results suggest that this burst is distinct from the current sample of repeating FRBs and is likely a one-off event, \RE{supporting the results of \citealt{FRB20250316Achime}.} The EP-WXT obtained the first upper limit of $7.2\times 10^{-12}\,\rm\,erg\,cm^{-2}\,s^{-1}$ at just 3.5 hours post-burst, followed by the EP-FXT achieving a much deeper limit of $ 3.4\times 10^{-14}$ $\rm erg\,cm^{-2}\,s^{-1}$ at 1.4 days after the FRB. \RE{The subsequent \textit{Chandra} observations established the most constraining 0.5--10 keV flux upper limit of $7.6\times 10^{-15}$ $\rm erg\,cm^{-2}\,s^{-1}$, corresponding to an X-ray luminosity upper limit of $\sim 10^{39}$ $\rm erg\,s^{-1}$, which is lower than those of most ULXs.} These results place one of the most stringent limits on persistent X-ray emission from a non-repeating FRB, disfavoring the association of FRBs with ULXs and providing critical constraints for theoretical models of FRB progenitors and emission processes.
 In addition, the combination of the optical and X-ray upper limits constrain the kinetic energy of afterglow models to $\rm \lesssim 10^{51}~erg$.

 Based on the chance coincidence probability estimation, we should be cautious about future FRB multiwavelength counterpart searches: arcsecond-level localization of both FRBs and their potential X-ray counterparts is essential for a convincing counterpart search.